EranStarkLab/SpatiotemporalSpiking/README.md

 distinct spatiotemporal extracellular electric potentials.

 ## Requirements
-The code was tested on machines running Windows (Windows 10) and Linux (Ubuntu 18), but is expected to work on any OS
+The code was tested on machines running Windows (Windows 10) and Linux (Ubuntu 18), but is expected to work on any OS.

 The code was tested with Python 3.9.1 and the packages described in the _requirements.txt_ file.
 Other versions of Python and/or the packages are not guaranteed to work or yield similar results.